-And if you’re a perfectionist (like me!), when you read through a list just like the one that’s below, you’re going to want to do ALL THE THINGS.
+If you’re a perfectionist (like me), when you read through a list just like the one that’s below, you’re going to want to do ALL THE THINGS.

 And then you won’t actually do anything to make your life better.
 So you’ll stay stuck where you are right now.
 And you’ll progressively get more and more frustrated the more and more time passes without feeling like you’ve got your life together.

 And then maybe, in three months or six months time, you’ll find yourself reading a blog post just like this to psych yourself up for the new morning routine you’re scared you won’t stick to so will probably never try.
 So you won’t get started.
 And the frustration will continue to grow worse and worse until you give up on yourself completely.

 OR you can avoid all of that by choosing just two to three things from this list to try!
 Yep, just two or three to get you started and go from there.
 Don’t fall into the same old trap you always do.
 Surprise yourself by making it simple.
 Build your confidence to follow through with your plans and then add to it.

 Get My Free Morning Routine Guide